How it all started

 Also it was in town and the noise and smell became a serious problem, finally the group dispersed.

-Thanasi Yanoukas was the only one who didn't abandon the the dogs already dumped there (about 15 of them).
+Thanasi Yanoukas was the only one who didn't abandon the dogs already dumped there (about 15 of them).
 He negotiated with the monastery at Evangelistria and got permission to use the area where the monks kept pigs at Kounistria Monastery.
 Close to the landfill site for rubbish (the current location today).
 He found some workers and they built a basic shelter for the dogs.

 I became involved before the shelter was built and the dogs were being kept in a fenced area above the monastery at Kounistria.